The reason people opt to reverse sear is because it improves a few aspects of the steak:

 If the meat was placed directly above the charcoal, it would be experiencing radiant heat.

-The prototypical way of searing steak is to first sear the outside of the meat – often people will say to give it a “hard sear.”
+The normal way of searing steak is to first sear the outside of the meat – often people will say to give it a “hard sear.”

 Then the goal is to simply take the meat from a cold internal temperature to near your finishing temperature.